ortizmauricio/shoecatalog/README.md

 8. Type in "python final_project.py" and press Enter.
 This will connect to your installed database server.
 9. Now using any web browser type in "localhost:8000/" on the search bar.
 10. Explore the site and feel free to make your own additions

+##Additional Notes
+* Any user on the application can view brands and shoe models
+* In order to add, update, or delete a brand/shoe model, one must login with an authentic Google account
+* Authenticated users can only update or delete their own data